On the global regularity for a Wave-Klein-Gordon coupled system: Introduction

 We write the right-hand side in terms of the linear profile $V^{kg}$ and extract the resonant interaction that corresponds to the case when $u$ has low frequencies, see \eqref{PhaseReso}.
 This leads to an equation of the form

 where $\mathfrak{q}_+$ denotes a real-valued multiplier.
 Discarding the quadratic error in the phase and performing the Fourier inversion leads to the ODE

-This leads to a phase correction (written explicitly in \eqref{ModScat}) corresponding to integrating the effect of the quasilinear term along the characteristics of the (unperturbed) Klein-Gordon flow $(t\nabla\Lambda_{kg}(\xi),t)$.
+This leads to a phase correction (written explicitly in \eqref{ModScat}) corresponding to integrating the effect of the quasilinear term along the characteristics of the Klein-Gordon flow $(t\nabla\Lambda_{kg}(\xi),t)$.
 This is consistent with a choice of $Z$-norm for $v$ controlling the amplitude of the solutions pointwise in Fourier space, but allowing for an additional oscillating phase, see \eqref{sec5.1}.
-Note that we expect linear scattering for $u$, so we have more flexibility in the choice of the $Z$ norm for $u$, see \eqref{sec5}.